Skip to content

 2. Navigate to System > Feature Activation.

-3. Expand the E-mail menu.
+3. Expand the E-mail menu and enable Webmail.

 Webmail Feature Activation

-Server Certificate and Port Configuration
+Server Certificate & Port

 1. Go to Web Servers.